The Wedding Guide

 Wedding Party Photos

 Wedding party photos are a perfect way to get you favorite family and friends included into your wedding day story and they are usually so excited to be a part of you celebration.
 However, when it comes to the big group photos trust me when I say less is more.
-These wedding party photos are fun don't get me wrong but they are usually the last thing your friends and family want to do when there is partying right around the corner so keeping this part of the day quick is key.
+These wedding party photos are fun don't get me wrong but they are usually the last thing your friends and family want to do when there is partying right around the corner so keeping this part of the day quick and easy is key.

 Just like the wedding party photos keeping the formal family photos quick and easy will go a long way.
 The number one thing is letting your family know that they will be in a photo during this time of the day.
-Also, having a list of photo combinations for your photographer will be super helpful as they will be able to go right down the list and not miss any important family member.
+Also, having a list of photo combinations for your photographer will be super helpful as they will be able to go right down the list and not miss any important family members.
 To keep you and your photographer from going crazy try to keep your photo combinations of your immediate family only.
 Remember you can always snatch your aunt and uncle for a photo during the reception.
 Here is a sample list of photo combinations.
 Remember to right out names on the list so your photographer can simply call the person over.

 Bride + Groom + Bride's Parents + Groom's Parents